rsapkf/42/docs/open-source-software.md

       - [sindresorhus/refined-github](https://github.com/sindresorhus/refined-github) - Browser extension that simplifies the GitHub interface and adds useful features.
       - [30-seconds/30_seconds_of_knowledge](https://github.com/30-seconds/30_seconds_of_knowledge)Google Chrome Extension that lets you gain new developer skills, every time you open a New Tab.
       - [ovity/octotree](https://github.com/ovity/octotree) - GitHub on steroids.
+      - [bhollis/jsonview](https://github.com/bhollis/jsonview) - A web extension that helps you view JSON documents in the browser.

     - Privacy Tools
       - [mozilla/multi-account-containers](https://github.com/mozilla/multi-account-containers) - Firefox Multi-Account Containers lets you keep parts of your online life separated into color-coded tabs that preserve your privacy.
 Cookies are separated by container, allowing you to use the web with multiple identities or accounts simultaneously.